 Grassroots Grants Available for the Arts in Randolph County

-Asheboro, NC - Grassroots Grants funding is available for arts projects taking place in fiscal year 2012-13.
+Asheboro, NC- Grassroots Grant applications are available for arts projects taking place in fiscal year 2013-2014.
 Grassroots Grants is a program of the North Carolina Arts Council which is administered locally by the Randolph Arts Guild.
 Last year more than $15,000 was distributed to Randolph County non-profit groups for arts projects and events.

 The Grassroots Grants have been supporting projects and organizations in Randolph County for more than twenty years.
 Any non-profit group doing arts programs and projects may apply.
 Grassroots grants are matching grants that must be matched dollar for dollar and will be disbursed quarterly.
 The project must be relevant to the arts at the community level.
 Credit must be given to the North Carolina Arts Council in any printed information or news releases.
 A final report is required at the completion of the project.

 Applications should include a cover letter, application form, and budget.
 Applicants are wanted from all areas of Randolph County in all disciplines of the arts.
-Applications will be accepted at the Randolph Arts Guild, PO Box 1033, Asheboro, NC 27204 through the Deadline Friday, August 24th, 2012.
+Applications will be accepted at the Randolph Arts Guild, PO Box 1033, Asheboro, NC 27204 through Friday, August 16th, 2013.

 - - - - -